The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 I Love: Two busy women who are actively building a knitting community through their podcast and Ravelry group.
 Grab a cuppa and enjoy!

 Truly Myrtle by Libby

 Libby is passionate about all things handmade.
 She is a knitting pattern designer and also is an avid sewist.
 Her podcasts are in video and audio form.

 I Love: Libby podcasts twice a month.
 I love listening to her latest knitting design adventures and hearing about her handmade wardrobe.

 Erin and Jessica have been podcasting about knitting since 2008!
 They have a wonderful time sharing all their knitting goodness.

-What We Love: The tagline for their podcast really sums it up – “Their is no single podcast like it!”
+I Love: The tagline for their podcast really sums it up – “Their is no single podcast like it!”
 Erin and Jessica are fun to listen to and the patterns they feature are gorgeous.
+(No longer active.)

 Geeky Girls Knit by C.C. & Dami

 CC and Dami host the Geeky Girls Knit podcast.
 CC is a knitwear designer and Dami is a passionate knitter and student.
 Together they share knitting adventures and life stories.